Skip to main content

 Please remember that we rely on parent report to keep our numbers accurate.
 If your child has been recently vaccinated, please let us know.

 It is exciting to see how the CDC is changing guidelines.
-At this point, we don’t have any changes in COVID precautions to report at MCS but as the number of cases decreases, our community vaccination rates increase, and as the youngest community members become closer to being eligible to become vaccinated, we are planning a gradual loosening of the guidelines.
+At this point, we don’t have any changes in COVID precautions to report at FMSL but as the number of cases decreases, our community vaccination rates increase, and as the youngest community members become closer to being eligible to become vaccinated, we are planning a gradual loosening of the guidelines.
 The HSC is scheduled to next meet on 4/5/22.
 Your questions can be submitted to margaretmcdonald@mcsslc.com for discussion in that meeting.

 Our community has endured so much over the past 2+ years, and we are so grateful for the personal and collective responsibility that our community has demonstrated to keep our children and staff healthy and our school open!
 We know we are not at the very end of this, but it sure feels like we are going in the right direction.